awebisam/chemezy/README.md

 ## The Bridge to the Visual World: Making Data Pretty

-Once I've done all my hard work, I send my pristine JSON packet back to the 3D Unity client.
+Once I've done all my hard work, I send my pristine JSON packet back to the SvelteKit frontend.
 The client then takes my cold, hard data and turns it into a dazzling display of visual and auditory awesomeness.
 It sees "fire" and makes a fire.
 It sees "fizz" and makes a fizzing sound.
 It sees "rapid_temperature_increase" and applies a shimmering heat-haze shader to the air above the beaker.
 It's like a translator, but for explosions.

 ## Quick Start (Because Who Reads Long Docs Anyway?)